About Ocicats About Catiators Our Cats Our Kittens About Showing Our Showscene Contact Us

 The Ocicats' Personality

 An Ocicat is a wonderful addition to any household - they generally adapt readily to most situations, including children and other pets.
-They are a beautiful, wild looking cat with the best domestic cat personality, very active and ready to play, but willing to purr on your lap too.
+They are a beautiful, wild looking cat with the best domestic cat personality, very active, affectionate and ready to play, but willing to purr on your lap too.

 The Ocicats' Health